 Throughout the history of the human race talented people have been highly prized for their talents with word, pen, and music that can provide diversion from the tragedies of society, or even from the mundane existence of daily life.
 Entertainment is a critical part of our development as individuals and as societies.
 From the early scribes who penned the history of ancient civilizations to the performers of P.T.
 Barnum's early circuses, men, women, and children have found fascination, humor and diversion in entertainment.

-the primary function of entertainment is just that…diversion from every
+the primary function of entertainment is just that

 call to activism.
 The pen of Thomas Paine incited patriotic calls for

 revolution in 1775 and, during the darkest early year of the American

 Revolutionary War, sustained the populace with stirring accounts of

 freedom fighters.
 The oratorical skills of Frederick Douglas addressed the

 wrongness of slavery and Harriet Beecher Stowe's now-famous novel

 "Uncle Tom's Cabin" certainly fanned flames of passion that

 erupted in a Civil War to abolish slavery.
 Newspapers flourished in the